4/10 Work Schedules, Explained

 In March 2023, Rep. Mark Takano (D-Calif.) introduced a bill that would amend the Fair Labor Standards Act to shorten the standard workweek from 40 hours to 32.
 This is the second time Takano has introduced the bill — his first attempt, in 2021, never advanced to a vote.

 When reducing the number of hours in a workweek is impractical — or impossible — the 4/10 work schedule may be a better option.
 With this alternative schedule, employees work 40 hours over fewer days.
-Like the 32-hour workweek, a growing body of research indicates that the 4/10 work schedule is effective at improving work/life balance, reducing job-related stress, and bolstering employee productivity.
+Like the 32-hour workweek, a growing body of research indicates the 4/10 work schedule is effective at improving work-life balance, reducing job-related stress, and bolstering employee productivity.

-What is a 4/10 work schedule?
+What Is a 4/10 Work Schedule?

 4/10 Workweek Examples

 How you structure a 4/10 workweek depends on your place of work.
 In some cases, it makes the most sense to have all employees work the same hours and days.
 Other times, you may want to rotate your staff in and out throughout the day.
-We have some examples of 4/10 workweeks below, as well as a few downloadable templates.
+We have some examples of 4/10 workweeks below as well as a few downloadable templates.

 Example 1: Standardized Shifts